Anurag Basu

 Anurag Basu (born 8 May 1970) is an Indian director, screenwriter, cinematographer, producer, and actor in Hindi cinema.
-He is best known for films that tackle bold themes of passion, envy, and adultery.

-After initial setbacks, he achieved his breakthrough with the erotic thriller Murder (2004), and gained prominence with the musical romantic thriller Gangster: A Love Story (2006) and the ensemble urban drama Life in a...
-Metro (2007), the latter of which earned him the Filmfare Award for Best Screenplay, in addition to his first nomination for the Filmfare Award for Best Director.
+After initial setbacks, his breakthrough came with the erotic thriller Murder (2004), and gained prominence with the musical romantic thriller Gangster: A Love Story (2006) and the ensemble urban drama Life in a...
+Metro (2007), the latter of which earned him the Filmfare Award for Best Screenplay and nomination for the Filmfare Award for Best Director.

-His highest grosser came with the widely acclaimed romantic comedy-drama Barfi!
+His highest grosser came with acclaimed romantic comedy-drama Barfi!
 (2012), which earned him his second nomination for the Filmfare Award for Best Director.
-He next directed the much-delayed musical adventure comedy-drama Jagga Jasoos (2017), which earned mixed reviews and was commercially unsuccessful, and the Netflix black comedy crime film Ludo (2020), in which he also made his debut as a cinematographer.
+He next directed adventure comedy-drama Jagga Jasoos (2017), which earned mixed reviews and was a box-office bomb, and the Netflix black comedy crime film Ludo (2020), in which he also made his debut as a cinematographer.
 The latter film also earned him his third nomination for the Filmfare Award for Best Director.

-Early life
+Early and personal life

 Basu was born into an upper-middle-class Bengali Hindu family in Bhilai, Madhya Pradesh (now in Chhattisgarh).
-His parents, Subrato Bose and Deepshikha Bose [ex-executives in SAIL Bhilai Steel Plant in Cokeovens and Education department (Organic Chemistry) respectively], were award-winning theatrical artists and Basu grew up watching them performing in his father's theatre company (Abhiyaan).
-He attended BSP Senior Secondary School, Sector-IV (SSS-IV) in Bhilai, Chhattisgarh (then Madhya Pradesh).
+His parents, Subrato Bose and Deepshikha Bose, were award-winning theatrical artists and Basu grew up watching them performing in his father's theatre company (Abhiyaan).
+He attended BSP Senior Secondary School, in Bhilai, Chhattisgarh (then Madhya Pradesh).
 He received a BSc degree in Physics honours from the University of Mumbai, intending to study cinematography at FTII, Pune; however, during his college years in Mumbai he had an opportunity to assist on a number of levels in TV and film projects.
 After trying to remain involved with filmmaking, Basu became an assistant director to Raman Kumar on Tara.